 The year’s in-demand job categories include general accounting, analysis and compliance.
 Hiring trends show that the fastest-growing accounting salaries appear at all company sizes and for workers with varying years of experience.

-For these and many other positions, possessing a graduate degree or professional certification, such as the CPA license, will net you 5 to 15 percent more in base accounting salaries.
+For these and many other positions, possessing a graduate degree or professional certification such as the CPA license, can put you at the higher end of the compensation tables.